1st Note

 VIVO S7 Pro vs MP7SE

-The VIVO S7 Pro scores higher in Portability and Touch Reality.
-The MP7SE costs $600 less.
-Choose the VIVO S7 Pro if you prioritize portability.
+The VIVO S7 Pro scores higher in portability, piano-like touch and value for money.
+The VIVO S7 Pro costs $200 less.
+Choose the VIVO S7 Pro if portability matters most.

 Kawai MP7SE →